 Memorable Manitobans: William James “Billy” Holmes (1871-1951)

-On 19 February 1902, he married Sarah Matilda Bradshaw at Winnipeg.
-They had one son and one daughter.
-He was a member of the COF, AF & AM, and Presbyterian church.
+On 19 February 1902, he married Sarah Matilda Bradshaw (1877-1944) at Winnipeg and they had one son and one daughter.
+He was a member of the Canadian Order of Foresters, AF & AM, and Presbyterian church.
 In 1911, he lived at 53 Isabel Street, Winnipeg.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 We thank Jordan Makichuk for providing additional information used here.